mhackersu/storybook/README.md

 # Storybook

 This project was originally written in JQuery and built with Gulp.
 Eventually, Gulp became less maintained and surpassing webpack, Vite was selected.
+This rewrite is an attempt to determine the value of the code as a generic story book app.

 ## Dev
 ```